gov-cy/staging-govcy-design-system-docs/src/guides/create_a_page.md

 ---
 In this guide we will be looking at a step by step guide for developers on how to create a simple [question page](../../patterns/question_pages) using the [developer assets](../../getting-started/developer-assets/).

-You can use our pre-built css and javascript to create an HTML page with the necessary head and body sections and use one of the predefined layouts.
+You can use our pre-built [css and javascript](../../getting-started/developer-assets/) to create an HTML page with the necessary [head](../../getting-started/page-template/#head) and [body](../../getting-started/page-template/#body) sections and use one of the predefined [layouts](../../styles/layout/).
 All you need to do is copy the code below and follow the instructions:

-Creating pages for gov.cy has never been easier.
-You can use our pre-built [css and javascript](../../getting-started/developer-assets/) to create an HTML page with the necessary [head](../../getting-started/page-template/) and [body](../../getting-started/page-template/) sections and use one of the predefined [layouts](../../styles/layout/).
-All you need to do is copy the code below and follow the instructions:

 ## 1. Download all the developer assets
-First things first, you will need to [download all the static files form the starter kit]({{site.distDownload}}) needed from our design system:
+First things first, you will need to [download all the static files form the starter kit](../../getting-started/developer-assets/) needed from our design system:

 In the examples used in this guide, we will only be using the images from the downloaded file under the `/img` sub-folder.
 We will be using CDN for the css and JavaScript.